learn-co-curriculum/dsc-project-template/README.md

 - hidden `.gitignore` file that tells git to not track certain files and folders

 ***
-## Student instructions
+## Instructions

-1. Through github, fork this repository to you own account
+1. Through Github, fork this repository to you own account

 **If in a group project, have only one team member do steps one through five**

-2. In github, on the forked repo, click "Settings"
+2. In Github, on the forked repo, click "Settings"
 3. On the Setting page, the first tab is "Options".
 On that page there  "Repository Name" with a text field, and a button "Rename"
-4. Change the name of the forked repo to a _decriptive_ project repo name of your choosing.
-"Microsoft-Movie-Analsis" is a **better** repo name than "Mod-Project-1"
+4. Change the name of the forked repo to a _descriptive_ project repo name of your choosing.
+"Microsoft-Movie-Analysis" is a **better** repo name than "Mod-Project-1"
 5. If you are part of a group project(if not, proceed to step 6):
    - Go to the "Manage Access" tab within "settings"
    - Add your project team members as collaborators